Go Beyond the Obvious: Aspire, Amplify, Advance

 I have spent many years training and developing people to build their performance, introducing them to new styles and techniques, thinking, behaviours and processes.
 Most of the people I help will go on to be great managers and leaders, and some even CEOs and Chairman.

 I have been in awful situations at work, discovered who I am under pressure, discovered what I am good at, and got insights into my limits.
-I want to share that with you so you can learn from my experiences, apply them to your work life and accelerate past me.
-It is that simple.
+I want to share that with you, so you can learn from my experiences, apply them to your work life and accelerate past me.
+It is that simple!

 Most of my career has now been as Head of Learning or Head of Talent and running a department is as much a joy as it always was.
-Impacting and developing business initiatives through strategic practice ensure transformation at scale, whilst it does come with its challenges too!

 I have not had it easy, by any stretch.
 My father died when I was 3 of leukaemia, a little understood disease of the time, where the doctors didn’t understand how to administer safe doses of chemotherapy to treat him.
 My mother died from the impact of breast cancer after many treatments over several years, and at the same time my girlfriend was diagnosed with breast cancer and I was sacked for whistleblowing.
 I could not cope to the point where our relationship did not survive and I was on a downward spiral for several years.